H-S Precision Pro Series 2000 HTR

 H-S Precision Pro 2000 HTR ("heavy tactical rifle") is a bolt-action sniper rifle.
 It was designed and manufactured by the American company H-S Precision, Inc. The rifle is very accurate: 0.8 minute of angle with 7.62×51mm NATO, about 0.4 minute of angle with match-grade ammunition and about 0.15 minute of angle with custom handloads.

 History

 Israel Defense Forces snipers with the "Barak" (modified H-S Precision Pro 2000 HTR) sniper weapon system.

-The Israeli Defense Forces adopted an improved version of this rifle, as their long-range sniper rifle and named it "Barak".
+The Israel Defense Forces adopted an improved version of this rifle, as their long-range sniper rifle and named it "Barak".
 The contracts called for providing a Leupold Mark IV rings, a McCann rail mount system, a Hardigg hard case, an infrared target illuminator, five 7-round mags, a Harris bipod, a detachable muzzle brake, a cleaning/maintenance kit, and a Tripod Data Systems PDA running the Horus Vision ballistic software alongside a suppressor and night vision systems.

 In 2012, the IDF mentioned that several of the Baraks underwent modifications under the supervision of Ashbury due to the need of finding suitable ammo.